stefanhans/distributed-contexting/why/PITCHME.md

 ### Find today's digitalization paradigm and ...

-- win today's digitalization challenge |
+- win the digitalization challenge |
 - gain freedom with existential protection |
 - be creative and work in global teams |
 - participate on making the world a better place |